This guide provides a quick overview of the ISO45001 standard and the main stages to implementing an Occupational Health and Safety Management System.

 The ISO45001 international standard for “Occupational health and safety (OH&S) management systems– Requirements with guidance for use” was published by the ISO in 2018.

 ISO45001 sets the minimum standard for workplace health and safety best practice.
-It provides a framework for organizations to improve their safety, reduce risks and enhance overall well-being in the workplace.
-It can be implemented by organizations of all sizes and industries, and can be integrated into an existing management system – fitting the same high-level structure as other ISO standards, such as ISO9001 and ISO14001.
+It provides a framework for organisations to improve their safety, reduce risks and enhance overall well-being in the workplace.
+It can be implemented by organisations of all sizes and industries, and can be integrated into an existing management system – fitting the same high-level structure as other ISO standards, such as ISO9001 and ISO14001.

-How can implementing a OH&S standard benefit your organization?
+How can implementing a OH&S standard benefit your organisation?

 There are several benefits to implementing an OH&S management system.
-It allows organizations of all sizes to manage risks better and improve performance with effective policies and processes.
+It allows organisations of all sizes to manage risks better and improve performance with effective policies and processes.

 Other benefits include: